dragomirez/devops_tutorial/README.md

- This is an application stack stack tested on Google Cloud Platform‎.
+ This is an application stack tested on Google Cloud Platform‎.

 1. Create Docker Swarm with three nodes - one master, and two workers.